 Take a look at the median sales price in San Francisco since 1990.
 There are definitely booms and busts.
 However, over time, this city’s real estate prices have continued to go up.
 With leverage, any homeowner in San Francisco since 1990-2000 is now a millionaire.

 The value of real estate varies across all the land and the world.
 It is very hard to make an assumption of what should be inputted as a result.
-According to the US Census bureau, the median home price in America is $248,800 while the average home price is $285,900 in 2020.
-You can’t get anything livable in San Francisco, New York City, Los Angeles, and maybe even Washington DC and Boston for $250,000.
-But, you sure can in the mid west for $250,000.
+According to the US Census bureau, the median home price in America is about $370,000 today.
+You can’t get anything livable in San Francisco, New York City, Los Angeles, and maybe even Washington DC and Boston for $370,000.
+But, you sure can in the Midwest or South.

 I’ve personally invested $810,000 in 17 commercial real estate investments around the country through real estate crowdfunding.
 My favorite two platforms are Fundrise for their eREITs and CrowdStreet, for their 18-hour city focused individual deals.
 Both are free to sign up and explore.

-To help calculate the average net worth of a 30 year old using property, let’s construct an equity value chart of something based on a range of $250,000-$500,000, with the assumption that upon retirement, you have your house paid off and can attribute this amount into your net worth, or the capitalized value of all rents you would pay if you did not own.
+To help calculate the average net worth of a 30 year old using property, let’s construct an equity value chart of something based on a range of $250,000-$500,000.
+We will assume that upon retirement, you have your house paid off.
+Or, we will value the house by capitalizing the value of all rents you would pay if you did not own.

 Financial Samurai Home Equity Accumulation Guide